-Over the summer ACU sought out a way to combine creativity and technology to create an interactive decoration for the newly innovated quad.
-We asked one of the faculty on staff, Brent Reeves, who helped make this happen a few questions, but to read even more about the project go to https://www.viget.com/work/lightwalk
+Over the summer ACU sought out a way to combine creativity and technology to construct an interactive sculpture for the newly innovated quad.
+We asked Dr. Brent Reeves, one of the collaborators on the project,a few questions about this creative partnership.

-What made you want to be involved with building the this sculpture?
+What made you want to be involved with building this sculpture?

 Explain what your role was for setting up and planning for the sculpture.